cri98-dev/sist-cloud-project/README.md

 <img src='cloud_project_architecture.png'>

 The application above will run on a 3 Azure VMs cluster, in a user-created Kubernetes cluster of 3 nodes (1 master, 2 workers).
+Calico in VXLAN mode will be used by K8s as networking plugin.

 # Disclaimer